Society-In-Shadow/ExpressedRealms/Readme.md

 ### Configure DB Stuff

+With all of that in mind, we need to go to the repo you downloaded earlier.
 In the root folder (Same folder as this readme), you need to create a ".env" file.
 In said file, add this information.

 Side Note: Avoid spaces on the right hand side of the values

 ```